KWT Unveiled: Streamlining CLI Workflows with Modern Dev Practices (Part 1)

-I recently improved kwt (github), a CLI utility for developers.
-I am writing down my thoughts on the projects in a blog series in hope that either my ideas or the project is interesting to others.
-I am not ready to talk about the motivation (which is a more natual place to start), therefore in part 1, I will start with the technical components.
+I recently improved kwt (GitHub), a CLI utility for developers.
+I'm writing a blog series to share my thoughts on the project, hoping that either my ideas or the project itself will interest others.
+While I'm not yet ready to discuss the motivation (which would be a more natural starting point), in part 1, I'll focus on the technical components.

 What is kwt?

-Kwt makes running commands easier, it helps developers avoid typing long commands over and over only changing some arguments in the middle of the long line.
-Kwt does it by reading from a repository of YAMLs of templated commands, so that the user can render and execute the commands with input arguments.
-By keeping command templates, kwt also encourages sharing and version control of commands.
+Kwt makes running commands easier by helping developers avoid typing long commands repeatedly with only minor changes to arguments.
+It does this by reading from a repository of YAML files containing templated commands, allowing users to render and execute these commands with input arguments.
+By maintaining command templates, kwt also encourages sharing and version control of commands.

-For example, I use vim to edit code, and often I only remember the name of the files but not the full relative path.
-So I would first find the file then call vim.
+For example, I use vim to edit code, and often I remember only the file name, not the full relative path.
+Typically, I would first use find to locate the file, then call vim:

 vim $(find . -name Apple.java | head -1)

-When I need to edit a different files, I would recall (Ctrl+R) the previous command, move my cursor to the file name, and replace it with the new file name.
-It works, but it is rather tedious, error prone, and doesn't meet the predictiveness I expect from my tools.
-Instead, I can write down a template for this command, and ask kwt to render an actual command on the go.
+When I need to edit different files, I would recall (Ctrl+R) the previous command, move my cursor to the file name, and replace it with the new one.
+While this works, it's tedious, error-prone, and doesn't meet the predictiveness I expect from my tools.
+Instead, I can write a template for this command and use kwt to render an actual command on the fly.

 name: developer-demo